JackelinDePaz/unemployment/README.md

-# Unemployment: Models and Policies
+# Unemployment

 This repository contains material for a half-semester graduate course on unemployment.

 ## Instructor

-The course material was developed by [Pascal Michaillat](https://www.pascalmichaillat.org/) for ECON2080 at [Brown University](https://www.brown.edu).
+The course material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for ECON2080 at [Brown University](https://www.brown.edu).
 Finn Schuele helped develop the solutions to the problem sets and exam.

 ## Course webpage